keboola/connection-docs/transformations/python/index.md

 {% endhighlight %}

 ## Example 3 -- Using CSV dialect
-You can simplify the above code using our pre-installed KBC dialect.
+You can simplify the above code using our pre-installed Keboola Connection (KBC) dialect.

 {% highlight python %}
 import csv